foxostro/Turtle16/Documentation/Snap.md

 // A string literal is syntax sugar for an [_]u8 array literal where the
-// elements of the array are the UTF-8 encoded bytes of the string. let s = "a UTF-8 string is an array of bytes" let d: u8 = s[0]
+// elements of the array are the UTF-8 encoded bytes of the string. let s0 = "a UTF-8 string is an array of bytes" let d: u8 = s[0]

+// A multiline string literal is also possible let s1 = """
+    a UTF-8 string is an array of bytes
+    """
 ```

 Additionally, a string may contain any of several escape sequences: